How To Support Your Gut Health

 Support Your Gut Microbiome With Probiotic Foods

 Probiotics are live cultures, beneficial bacteria that may support a healthy gut microbiome.
-Some foods and drinks contain probiotics, and many of these dietary sources of probiotics are compatible with a plant-based diet.
+Some foods and drinks that contain probiotics, and many of these dietary sources of probiotics are compatible with a plant-based diet.

 Below are a few of the most popular plant-based sources of probiotics.